IBM/monitor-wml-model-with-watson-openscale/README.md

 > **DISCLAIMER**: This notebook is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.
 It is not intended to serve as a medical application.
 There is no representation as to the accuracy of the output of this application and it is presented without warranty.

-# Monitor WML Model With AI OpenScale
+# Monitor WML Model With Watson OpenScale

 In this Code Pattern, we will continue from [Prediction Using Watson Machine Learning](https://github.com/IBM/watson-machine-learning-model-deploy) using the model for best drug treatment that was created and deployed.
 We will create a data mart for Watson Machine Learning deployments and include steps for performance, bias and quality monitor configurations.

 When the reader has completed this Code Pattern, they will understand how to:

-* Setup AI OpenScale Data Mart
+* Setup Watson OpenScale Data Mart
-* Bind Watson Machine Learning to the AIOS Data Mart
+* Bind Watson Machine Learning to the Watson OpenScale Data Mart
 * Add subscriptions to the Data Mart
 * Enable payload logging and performance monitor for both subscribed assets
 * Enable Quality (Accuracy) monitor for best heart drug asset